-10. All site accesses, from the edge of the existing bitumen to the property boundary, shall be constructed to a residential standard in accordance with Schedule 6.2.1 - Standard Drawing in Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.
+- 13. Vehicle access via the Cunningham Highway shall be constructed and maintained to standards determined the Department of Transport and Main Roads. - Internal roads and areas where heavy vehicles regularly park and manoeuvre shall be constructed to an all-weather standard in accordance with Schedule 6.2 Planning Scheme Policy 1 Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.